 - The Commission does not maintain books and records of its financial activity.
-For example, the Commission does not have a cash disbursement journal, cash receipts journal, or a check register for its distribution account held at a bank. - The Commission did not maintain bank statements or perform bank reconciliations of its distribution account during Calendar Year 2015 or Calendar Year 2016. - The Commission did not exercise adequate internal control over processing its disbursements to vendors.
-We tested the Commission's six disbursements during the examination period, totaling \$34,084, and noted the following: - Four of six (67%) disbursements tested, totaling \$13,340, did not document the date the invoice was received by the Commission. - One of six (17%) disbursements tested, totaling \$11,600, did not have a completed Certificate of the Metro East Police District Commission, which documented the Commission's approval date. - One of six (17%) disbursements tested, totaling \$8,000, was not approved in a timely manner.
-The disbursement was approved 403 days after the related invoice was received by the Commission.
-This late approval resulted in approximately \$1,000 of unpaid interest owed to the vendor. - One of six (17%) disbursements tested, totaling \$140, was for a payment of quarterly 3% administrative fee to the Illinois Finance Authority for ten quarters of activity.
-We noted one quarterly fee was paid twice and one quarterly fee was not paid at all.
-Further we noted all fees included in the payment were paid between 2 and 30 months late. - The Commission has not developed an allowance for doubtful accounts for reporting its net outstanding accounts receivable.
+For example, the Commission does not have a cash disbursement journal, cash receipts journal, or a check register for its account held at a bank. - The Commission did not maintain bank statements or perform bank reconciliations of its distribution account during Calendar Year 2017 or Calendar Year 2018. - The Commission did not exercise adequate internal control over processing its disbursements to vendors.
+We tested six disbursements during the examination period, totaling \$13,492, and noted the following: - Five of six (83%) disbursements tested, totaling \$13,204, did not document the date the invoice was received by the Commission. - Two of six (33%) disbursements tested, totaling \$3,888, did not have a completed Certificate of the Metro East Police District Commission, which documented the Commission's approval date. - The Commission has not developed an allowance for doubtful accounts for reporting its net outstanding accounts receivable.